 Customers’ expectations from service centers are increasing.
 At the same time, customer loyalty is decreasing because of the rise in the competition and the ease of switching providers.

 Today’s customers demand more than just an answer.
-They want to get their problems solved quickly, access to information and speak with a skilled agent.
+They want to get their problems solved quickly, access information, and speak with a skilled agent.

 This indicates that you need to train your call center agents to meet your customers’ increasing expectations.